magickw/frontpage/README.md

 This is a project that takes the existing codebase for Horiseon website and refactors the codebase to enhance accessibility and better organize the CSS.

-The link to the deployed webpage: https://magickw.github.io/horiseon-code-refactoring/
+The link to the deployed application is: https://magickw.github.io/horiseon-code-refactoring/